-This document describes the configuration and verification of Inter-As layer 3 mpls vpn, option B feature.
-IOS and IOS-XR platform are used for explanation and verification.
-It shows a sample network scenario and its configuration and outputs for better understanding.
+This document describes how to configure and verify the Inter-AS Layer 3 Multiprotocol Label Switching (MPLS) VPN, option C feature.
+Cisco IOS® and Cisco IOS-XR platforms are used for explanation and verification.
+A sample network scenario and its configuration and outputs are shown for a better understanding.

-There are no such requirements, however basic understanding of MPLS (Multi Protocol Label Switching) and working knowledge of IOS-XR platform would certainly help.
+There are no specific requirements for this document.
+However, basic knowledge of MPLS and a working knowledge of the Cisco IOS-XR platform will be helpful.

-MPLS is widely deployed across ISPs (Internet Service Providers) worldwide.
-One such service is MPLS layer 3 VPN (Virtual Private Network).
-MPLS Layer 3 VPNS mainly stretch the routing boundaries of a customer from one geographical location to another, ISP is mainly used as a transit.
-Peering with ISP on one geographical location and on the other geographical location is done, then the customer specific routes are received on the CE (Customer Edge) device from the PE (Provider Edge/ISP) device.
+MPLS is widely deployed across Internet Service Providers (ISPs) worldwide.
+ISPs offer a large range of services to customers and one such service is MPLS Layer 3 VPN.
+MPLS Layer 3 VPNs mainly stretch the routing boundaries of a customer from one geographical location to another.
+ISP is mainly used as a transit.
+Peering with ISP on one geographical location and on the other geographical location is completed, then the customer specific routes are received on the Customer Edge (CE) device from the PE (Provider Edge/ISP) device.

-Now if the requirement is to stretch routing boundaries for a customer, for two different geographical locations where two different ISPs have presence.
-Then the two ISPs need to coordinate so that the MPLS layer 3 VPN is provided to the end customer.
-Such a solution is called as Inter-As layer 3 MPLS VPN.
+If the requirement is to stretch routing boundaries for a customer for two different geographical locations where two different ISPs have presence, then the two ISPs need to coordinate so that the MPLS Layer 3 VPN is provided to the end customer.
+Such a solution is called Inter-AS Layer 3 MPLS VPN.

-The topology for the Inter-As Option B exchange is shown below.
+The topology for the Inter-AS Option C exchange as shown in this image.

 CE - Customer Edge

 RR - Route Reflector